 Insurance Hero is an independent broker that specialises in providing income cover for Vets and other medical professionals.
-We work with a network of underwriters that are expert in the intricacies of working as a vet.
+We work with a network of underwriters that are experts in the intricacies of working as a vet.

-With our thorough fact-finding questionnaire, rest assured, we will get to understand the full extent of your daily vet activities.
+With our thorough fact-finding questionnaire, rest assured we will get to understand the full extent of your daily vet activities.
 It will ensure a quote is not only competitive but also closely aligns with your circumstances, meaning your policy will pay out when you need it to most.